Taenia solium: Description

 After a short neck is the elongated body, the strobila.
 The entire body is covered by a covering called a tegument, which is an absorptive layer consisting of a mat of minute specialised microvilli called microtriches.
 The strobila is divided into segments called proglottids, 800 to 900 in number.
 Body growth starts from the neck region, so the oldest proglottids are at the posterior end.
 Thus, the three distinct proglottids are immature proglottids towards the neck, mature proglottids in the middle, and gravid proglottids at the posterior end.
-A hermaphroditic species, each mature proglottid contains a set of male and female reproductive systems.
-The numerous testes and a bilobed ovary open into a common genital pore.
-The oldest gravid proglottids are full of fertilised eggs, Each fertilised egg is spherical and measures 35 to 42 µm in diameter.
+A hermaphroditic species, each mature proglottid contains a set of male and female reproductive systems with numerous testes and an ovary with three lobes.
+The uterus is branched with a characteristic 7 to 13 branches per side.
+The cirrus, a sex organ at the terminus of the vas deferens, and vagina open into a common genital pore or atrium.
+The oldest gravid proglottids are full of fertilised eggs, Each fertilised egg is spherical and measures 35 to 42 μm in diameter.